-- 18.1 The Board acknowledges that smoking and vaping is not a licensing matter but one for other legislation. - 18.2 The health risks associated with smoking and with passive smoking continue to be well publicised; licence holders will be aware of their own statutory responsibilities, public opinion generally, the expectations of their patrons and the legislation concerning smoking in public places. - 18.3 The Board expects that licence holders will have regard to good practice.
-It is their responsibility to ensure that patrons do not create a nuisance or disturbance for residents living nearby.
+- 18.1 The Board acknowledges that smoking and vaping is not a licensing matter but one for other legislation. - 18.2 The health risks associated with smoking and with passive smoking continue to be well publicised.
+Licence holders should be aware of their own statutory responsibilities, public opinion generally, the expectations of their patrons and the legislation concerning smoking in public places. - 18.3 The Board expects licence holders to have regard to good practice and any relevant guidance appropriate to those matters.
+It is their responsibility to ensure that patrons do not create a nuisance or disturbance for neighbours or members of the public.
 This includes any noise nuisance arising as a result of patrons smoking outside the premises and any associated littering of the area.

-- Where appropriate the Board may impose conditions requiring licence holders to provide litter bins in the vicinity. - 18.4 Every business has a duty to ensure that waste is disposed of securely and to keep their premises clear of all litter generated by staff and customers; the Board expects licence holders to be aware of their responsibilities and of the possibility of statutory street litter control notices in the case of non compliance.
+Where appropriate the Board may impose conditions such as requiring licence holders to provide litter bins in the vicinity. - 18.4 Every business has a duty to ensure that waste is disposed of securely and to keep their premises clear of all litter generated by staff and customers; the Board expects licence holders to be aware of their responsibilities and of the possibility of statutory street litter control notices in the case of non compliance.